blurtechlegacy/eventhub-backend/README.md

 It is a project in borders of School of Information and Financial Technologies in NSU.

 ## Getting Started
-Download and install LTS Version nodejs.org and [wampserver.com](http://www.wampserver.com/en/#download-wrapper) for you OS
-  - Start WAMP server
+  - Clone repository
-  - Go to http://localhost/phpmyadmin/.
-Enter login "root" and empty password.
+  - Go to console
-  - Create new database with name event-sharing
-  - Execute SQL-request from INIT.sql file
-  - Enter to command line commands:
+  - Enter `gradlew bootRun`
-  - npm install
-  - npm start
   - Cry, bitch!

 Backend server work on port `1984`